collinbarrett/wp-vps-build-guide/README.md

     - Verify nginx is installed by visiting {myVpsIP} in a browser.
     - `sudo rm -rf /opt/`
     - `sudo rm -rf /var/www/html/`
+    - **TODO**: Determine if any more modules can be ommitted to reduce bloat.
 	- _via <a href="https://blog.rudeotter.com/nginx-modules-pagespeed-ubuntu/" target="_blank">Rude Otter</a>_
 15. Snapshot 3
 16. Install MariaDB.